 Note: The workflow templates included in this solution pack are read-only and cannot be deployed.
-To use a workflow template, you must first create a copy of the template and then customize that copy for your environment (see Create a Deployable Workflow on page 17
+To use a workflow template, you must first create a copy of the template and then customize that copy for your environment (see "Create a Deployable Workflow" in HP DMA Quick Start Tutorial).